Risvy/Easy-Way-to-Upload-Folders-in-github-using-VS-Code/README.md

 ## Steps
-1. Go to your preferred directory and Open a terminal/cmd.
+1. Create a repository.
+Then Go to your preferred directory (in local machine) and Open a terminal/cmd.
 Run:
 ```git clone "url_of_your_repository_"```
 **or, download the zipped project folder.**
 2. After downloading, **open the folder with VS Code**